mahulchak/svmu/README.md

 # svMum

 svMum is a pipeline to call duplicates from whole genome alignments using mummer.
-The pipeline is under development.
-For issues and bugs, please contact me at mchakrab@uci.edu.
+For issues, comments, and help please contact me at mchakrab@uci.edu.

 Download and compile the programs -